Moving Traffic Enforcement FAQs

 What will KCC do with the income generated by fines?

-Should there be any money left over once the operational costs have been met, this will be used for highway improvement projects in line with strict government guidance.
+If there is any money left over once the operational costs have been met, this will be used for highway improvement projects in line with strict government guidance.
 This funding will only be granted to projects that that help achieve one of the following objectives:

 What will happen if I illegally drive through a restriction and it’s caught on camera?

 For the first six months after an enforcement camera has been installed, drivers will receive a warning notice for a first contravention (no fine).
 Second and subsequent contraventions will result in a Penalty Charge Notice (PCN).
-All contraventions will receive a PCN after the first six months of a camera being installed.
+After the first six months of the camera being installed all contraventions will receive a PCN.
 If the PCN is paid within 21 days, the charge is £35.
-After this, the charge increases to £70.
+If paid after 21 days, the charge increases to £70.
 If the charge is not paid within 56 days the case will be passed to a debt collection agency.
-The driver may appeal the PCN at any point in the process.
+Drivers can appeal a PCN at any stage in the process.

 Will taxis be able to use bus gates?

-Bus gates are installed across the county to improve congestion and promote the use of public transport services that help reduce the number of private vehicles on the road network.
-The vehicles lawfully permitted through a bus gate are written within a legal document called a Traffic Regulation Order (TRO).
-Each bus gate has its own TRO, and the vehicles permitted differ from site to site.
+Bus gates are installed across the county to help reduce traffic congestion and encourage the use of public transport.
+Only certain vehicles are allowed to pass through each bus gate.
+The list of permitted vehicles is detailed in a legal document called a Traffic Regulation Order (TRO).
+Each bus gate has its own TRO, so the types of vehicles allowed can vary from one location to another.

 No bus gates in Kent, or anywhere else in the country, have ever permitted private hire vehicles (pre-booked taxis) to use bus gates.
-However, hackney carriages (normally black cabs that can be hailed from the side of the road) feature in many TROs and are therefore allowed.
-The more vehicles that go through the bus gates, the less effective they become.
-Allowing additional vehicles (such as private hire vehicles) to use them would result in greater delays for those on public transport, negating their original purpose.
+However, hackney carriages (normally black cabs that can be hailed from the side of the road) are included in many TROs and are therefore allowed access.
+The more vehicles that are allowed through bus gates, the less effective they become.
+Allowing additional vehicles, such as private hire vehicles, to use them would result in greater delays for public transport users and undermine their original purpose.

 How can I comment on the sites you are proposing to enforce?